21. Periodic boundary condition in a quantum dot in FD-SOI

 dimensions.

-To enforce periodic boundary conditions in QTCAD, a periodic mesh is required.
+To apply periodic boundary conditions in QTCAD, the mesh must be periodic,

 Periodic Surface{right_bnd[]} = {left_bnd[]} Translate {0, channel_len, 0};